 Imaging of the heart may be performed to determine if structural abnormalities are affecting blood flow and contributing to tachycardia.

-Types of cardiac imaging used to diagnose tachycardia include:
+Cardiac imaging tests used to diagnose tachycardia include:

-- Echocardiogram (echo).
+- Echocardiogram.
 An echocardiogram creates a moving picture of your heart using sound waves.
-An echo can identify areas of poor blood flow, abnormal heart valves and heart muscle that's not working normally.
+It can identify areas of poor blood flow, abnormal heart valves and heart muscle that's not working normally.

 - Magnetic resonance imaging (MRI).
 A cardiac MRI can provide still or moving pictures of how the blood is flowing through the heart and detect irregularities.